visipedia/inat_loc/README.md

 ## Label Hierarchy

 iNatLoc500 is equipped with a label hierarchy based on the biological tree of life.
 The levels of the label hierarchy are (from finest to coarsest): `species`, `genus`, `family`, `order`, `class`, `phylum`, `kingdom`.
-Since all of the species in iNatLoc500 are animals, the `kingdom` level has only one node (`Animalia`), which is marked with a red dot below.
+Since all of the species in iNatLoc500 are animals, the `kingdom` level has only one node (`Animalia`).
 The iNatLoc500 dataset can be labeled at any level of the label hierarchy.
 For convenience we provide metadata files for each level of the label hierarchy, as described [here](dataset/README.md).

 ![iNatLoc500 Label Hierarchy](assets/inatloc500_label_hierarchy.jpg)